Johnson & Johnson’s consumer healthcare unit, now called Kenvue, is going public via an IPO. Find out everything we know about the JNJ spin off.

 Once Johnson and Johnson splits, JNJ stock will only give traders and investors exposure to the medical device and pharmaceutical proceeds of the company.
-The new company, which has yet to be given a name or ticker, will trade separately.
+The new company, which will be listed as Kenvue, will trade separately.

 The JNJ split is expected to make more shareholder returns, as each business won’t be diluted by the others.
 Investors will have a clearer image of each division and what makes it attractive.

 Following the news, back in November 2021, shares of J&J traded 1.5% higher at $165.55.
-Over 6 months on, shares of JNJ are worth over $170 each despite the global economic slowdown.
+Over a year later, shares of JNJ are worth over $170 each despite the global economic slowdown.
 That’s largely because the firm is one of the largest defensive plays on the market, as there is always a demand for consumer health goods and medical products.